top of page

 5. The year-end MTM adjustment amount (the ‘Current Market Value’ column on the worksheet) is your new basis for gain or loss in subsequent tax periods.

 6. Form 6781, for our purposes, is used when trading index options.
-No index or index options are presented in this example.
+No MTM election is required for indexes or index options.
 An example of a completed Form 6781 is included in Presentation 1 and 3 on the Presentations page.

 7. It is a good idea to take a screenshot of your positions on your brokers position page and their respective prices on 12/31.
 Most brokerage statements for year-end report the open positions based upon Settlement Date but tax reporting is based on Trade Date.
 Thus, you will need some form of verification of the price at year-end for MTM calculations.